 Any combination of education and experience that provides the knowledge, skills, and abilities necessary for this position is qualifying.
-A typical way of obtaining the required qualifications is to possess a bachelor's degree from an accredited college or university with major course work in public administration, public policy, biology, environmental science, natural resource management, or subjects applicable to the assignment, and five years of increasingly responsible full-time work experience involving relevant operations and activities.
-Possession of a master's degree; prior experience administering programs, projects, or services for a municipal or other government agency; and, prior experience in a supervisory position are highly desirable.
+A typical way of obtaining the required qualifications is to possess a bachelor's degree from an accredited college or university with major course work in public administration, public policy, planning, architecture, or subjects applicable to the assignment, and five years of increasingly responsible full-time work experience involving relevant operations and activities.
+Possession of a master's degree; prior experience administering programs, projects, or services for a municipal or other government agency; prior experience in a supervisory position; and, American Institute of Certified Planners ("AICP") certification are highly desirable.